-Botanicals has entered into agreements with third parties for hardware, software, telecommunications and other information technology ("IT") services in connection with its operations.
-Botanicals' operations depend, in part, on how well it and its suppliers protect networks, equipment, IT systems and software against damage from a number of threats, including, but not limited to, cable cuts, damage to physical plants, natural disasters, terrorism, fire, power loss, hacking, computer viruses, vandalism and theft.
-Botanicals' operations also depend on the timely maintenance, upgrade and replacement of networks, equipment, IT systems and software, as well as pre-emptive expenses to mitigate the risks of failures.
+The Company has entered into agreements with third parties for hardware, software, telecommunications and other information technology ("IT") services in connection with its operations.
+The Company's operations depend, in part, on how well it and its suppliers protect networks, equipment, IT systems and software against damage from a number of threats, including, but not limited to, cable cuts, damage to physical plants, natural disasters, terrorism, fire, power loss, hacking, computer viruses, vandalism and theft.
+The Company's operations also depend on the timely maintenance, upgrade and replacement of networks, equipment, IT systems and software, as well as pre-emptive expenses to mitigate the risks of failures.
 Any of these and other events could result in information system failures, delays and/or increase in capital expenses.
-The failure of information systems or a component of information systems could, depending on the nature of any such failure, adversely impact Botanicals' and the Company's reputation and results of operations.
+The failure of information systems or a component of information systems could, depending on the nature of any such failure, adversely impact the Company's reputation and financial performance.

-Botanicals has not experienced any material losses to date relating to cyber-attacks or other information security breaches, but there can be no assurance that the two entities will not incur such losses in the future.
-The risk and exposure to these matters cannot be fully mitigated because of, among other things, the evolving nature of these threats.
+The Company has not experienced any material losses to date relating to cyber-attacks or other information security breaches, but there can be no assurance that the Company will not incur such losses in the future.
+The Company's risk and exposure to these matters cannot be fully mitigated because of, among other things, the evolving nature of these threats.
 As a result, cyber security and the continued development and enhancement of controls, processes and practices designed to protect systems, computers, software, data and networks from attack, damage or unauthorized access is a priority.
-As cyber threats continue to evolve, Botanicals may be required to expend additional resources to continue to modify or enhance protective measures or to investigate and remediate any security vulnerabilities.
+As cyber threats continue to evolve, the Company may be required to expend additional resources to continue to modify or enhance protective measures or to investigate and remediate any security vulnerabilities.